Difference Between Day trading vs Swing trading

 Trading is one of the complex tasks and it needs continuous efforts to understand and design a trading system.
-Trading based on the security holding can be can be divided into two broad categories, day trading, and swing trading.
-The ultimate goal of the trading is generating profit.
-Now let’s see what is the difference between them.
+Trading based on the security holding can be divided into two broad categories, day trading, and swing trading.
+The ultimate goal of trading is generating profit.
+Now let’s see what is the difference between Day Trading vs Swing Trading.

 What is Day Trading?

 Day trading is buying and selling any security in a single trading day.
 For example, buying stock in the morning and selling the same stock in the afternoon.
 Day trading can be done in any marketplace, but it is a common phenomenon in the stock market and Foreign Exchange (Forex) market.
 It is also called intraday trading.

 Generally, day trading is a highly skilled job and it is well funded as well.
 Day traders can leverage amount for short term trading to capitalize any small change in price.
 Day trading is done in highly liquid stocks and currencies.
 Day trading involves making multiple trades on daily basis.
 Even though every trader has his own strategy, generally pivot level, moving average, trend lines are used for taking buy or short call.

 - A Strategy